kwur/new-kwur-site/_posts/2010-06-10-rft-music-showcase.md

 ---
 <div class="pf-content">
   <p>
     Every summer the <a href="http://www.riverfronttimes.com/">River Front Times</a> hosts a local music showcase.
-It&#8217;s a big one day festival featuring 2 big outdoor stages during the day and 12 smaller indoor venues in the evening.
+It’s a big one day festival featuring 2 big outdoor stages during the day and 12 smaller indoor venues in the evening.
 There were 50 bands for $5.
 I consider that a challenge to see as many new bands as possible.
 At first I was disappointed that the showcase was not on the Delmar Loop this year, but it turned out that the Washington Avenue location was perfect for jumping between different bars.
-I don&#8217;t normally frequent the night club scene, but this event served as an nice introduction to the surreal experience that is Wash Ave on a Saturday night.
-It seems that the booze flows freely on city streets there; girls are always dressed to go to prom; strangers give sushi and vodka-sprites to strangers; driving with all your car doors open is acceptable; the purpose is to drive as slowly as possible as many times as possible down the street; Clubbers hardly even notice that there is a rock n roll festival going on all around them&#8230;
+I don’t normally frequent the night club scene, but this event served as an nice introduction to the surreal experience that is Wash Ave on a Saturday night.
+It seems that the booze flows freely on city streets there; girls are always dressed to go to prom; strangers give sushi and vodka-sprites to strangers; driving with all your car doors open is acceptable; the purpose is to drive as slowly as possible as many times as possible down the street; Clubbers hardly even notice that there is a rock n roll festival going on all around them…
   </p>

   <p>